websockets/ws/doc/ws.md

 Describes the feature of the used protocol version.
 E.g. `supports.binary` is a boolean that describes if the connection supports binary messages.

+### websocket.upgradeReq

+The http request that initiated the upgrade.
+Useful for parsing authorty headers, cookie headers and other information to associate a specific Websocket to a specific Client.
+This is only available for WebSockets constructed by a Server.

 ### websocket.close([code], [data])

 Gracefully closes the connection, after sending a description message